Boundary value problem and the Ehrhard inequality: Applications

-The next corollary says that in the class of even probability measures on the real line, the only measures which satisfy the Ehrhard inequality are the Gaussian measures. \begin{corollary} An even probability measure $d\mu$ with finite absolute fifth moment and the density function $e^{-V} \in C^{2}(\mathbb{R})$ satisfies Ehrhad inequality (\ref{borel-result}) with $n=1$ and some $a,b >0$ if and only if it is the Gaussian measure. \end{corollary} \begin{proof} By (\ref{log-prime}) and the fact that $V'$ is an odd function we obtain
+The next corollary says that in the class of even probability measures on the real line with smooth positive density and finite moments, the only measures which satisfy the Ehrhard inequality are the Gaussian measures. \begin{corollary} An even probability measure $d\mu$ with finite absolute fifth moment and the density function $e^{-V}, V \in C^{2}(\mathbb{R})$ satisfies Ehrhard-type inequality (\ref{borel-result}) with $n=1$ and some $a,b >0$ if and only if it is the Gaussian measure. \end{corollary} \begin{proof} By (\ref{log-prime}) and the fact that $V'$ is an odd function we obtain

 Therefore $V'(ax+by)=aV'(x)+bV'(y)$ for all $x,y \in \mathbb{R}$.
 If we take derivative with respect to $x$ we obtain $aV''(ax+by)=aV''(x)$.
 Choose $y$ so that $ax+by=0$ then we obtain that $V''(x)=V''(0)$ for all $x \in \mathbb{R}$.
 Thus $V=cx^{2}+d$ if $a+b>1$ and $V=cx^{2}+kx + d$ if $a+b=1$.
 Further we will just write $V(x) = cx^{2}+k(a+b-1)x+d$ instead of considering previous cases separately.
 In both cases $c>0$ because $\int e^{-V} <\infty$.